 - Disney Animated Canon:

 - Louis the cook in The Little Mermaid.

-- Lumière in Beauty and the Beast.
-Also note that that the entire story takes place in France and yet he's the only one speaking in this heavy French accent from the early twentieth century.
+- Lumière in Beauty and the Beast, whose voice actor (Jerry Orbach) goes beyond the usual joke and actually does a full Chevalier impression, not just the accent- though note that the entire story takes place in France and yet he and his feather duster girlfriend are the only ones speaking in a heavy French accent.

-- The French dub of the movie rolls with this by keeping Lumière's accent but having everyone else use modern intonations.
+- The French dub of the movie rolls with this by having Daniel Beretta keep Lumière's accent but making everyone else use modern intonations.

 - Prince Naveen in The Princess and the Frog, even though he's supposed to be from a fictional European country, and the few native words he uses sound closer to Italian than to French.

 - The Swan Princess: Again, the frog speaks French for no particular reason.
 Except that he is voiced by John Cleese, who seems to enjoy voicing French characters.
 (And it could be a Stealth Pun, as "frog" has long been a slang word for the French.)

 - Shrek: Robin Hood, despite being an English folklore character, speaks with a French accent.